camunda/camunda-docs-static/get-started/content/javaee7/task-form.md

 {{< img src="../img/pizza-order-process-task-form.png" >}}

 Open the process with the modeler.
 Click on the *Approve Order* user task.
 In the properties view, set the `Form Key` property to `app:approveorder.jsf`.
-This means that we want to use an external JSF form and that the form is loaded from the `app`lication.
+This means that we want to use an external JSF form and that the form is loaded from the application.

 # Configure the Conditional Sequence Flows in the Process